-Positive psychology has been criticized as overemphasizing the potential of individuals to transcend their circumstances.
-Not every life context affords the same opportunities for flourishing.
-The promise that “smile, think positive thoughts, and you will be happy and healthy” underestimates the importance of social context for psychological well-being and health.
+Positive psychology has been criticized for overemphasizing the potential of individuals to transcend their circumstances.
+But not every life context affords the same opportunities for flourishing.
+The promise “smile, think positive thoughts, and you will be happy and healthy” underestimates the importance of social context for psychological well-being and health.
 Look at these items with that criticism in mind.

 It would be fascinating to do a cognitive interview assessment of what respondents are actually thinking about when they complete the items.
 I think there are strong class and minority/majority differences.
 Certainly, priveleged white people have many more opportunities to draw upon than low-income minority persons to feel they contributed something to society and much more basis for concluding that our society is a good place and the way it works makes sense.